AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025160142

 RESEARCH ARTICLE

-Fabrication of in vitro 3D tumor model using liver-derived dECM/GelMA bioink for cancer characteristics and drug resistance study
+Fabrication of an in vitro three-dimensional tumor model using liver-derived decellularized extracellular matrix/gelatin methacrylate bioink for investigating cancer characteristics and drug resistance

 Chunyang Zhang1,2† Yunze Xu1,2† Hongwei Yu1,2 Xiaochang Lu1,3 Ying Fang1,2 Changyong Li1,3 Weihong Ji1,3 Shibin Wang1,2 Aizheng Chen1,3 Chaoping Fu1,2*